imgaoyue/squealy/README.md

         - Provide a dev api which takes REQUEST_ID and provides request scoped logs
         - Store the request logs in memory in a circular buffer-
 1. Support pagination in APIs

+1. Parameterize chart type and formatter -- PRESENTATION ONLY
+1. Separate APIs and Charts.
+A chart inherits from an API, and adds on additional configuration

 DONE
 ----